How We Produce It.

 Formulation Grade Tallow

-Selected suet, dry rendered, attention to texture consistency for cosmetic and skincare applications.
+Selected suet, wet rendered — water-soluble compounds aren’t bioavailable through skin, so nothing meaningful is lost.
+Attention to texture consistency for cosmetic and skincare applications.

 View Formulation Grade →